trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

   Specifies the port for the HTTP server.
 Trino uses HTTP for all communication, internal and external.

-* ``query.max-memory``:
-  The maximum amount of distributed memory, that a query may use.

-* ``query.max-memory-per-node``:
-  The maximum amount of user memory, that a query may use on any one machine.

 * ``discovery.uri``:
   The Trino coordinator has a discovery service that is used by all the nodes to find each other.
 Every Trino instance registers itself with the discovery